issamolwan/library-backend/README.md

 export { config }
 ```

 3. Run the `docker-compose` build command. (**NOTE: node_modules are installed internally in the application's docker container.
-Any new installed packages are added to package.json, and re-running docker-compose build)**
+Any new installed packages are added to package.json, and running docker-compose build again)**
 ```bash
 #!/bin/bash
 docker-compose up --build